 - Positive net profit

 Expectations will vary based on the stage of your business.
-A startup will be expected to grow faster than an established cheese processor.
+A startup will be expected to grow faster than an established cheese processing company.
 And similarly, an established company should showcase a higher level of profitability than a new venture.

-The forecasted balance sheet of your cheese processor
+The forecasted balance sheet of your cheese processing company

-The projected balance sheet of your cheese processor will enable the reader of your business plan to assess the overall financial health of your business.
+The projected balance sheet of your cheese processing company will enable the reader of your business plan to assess the overall financial health of your business.

 It shows three elements: assets, liabilities and equity: